Contact Us for a Free Consultation (213) 542-0979

 Grand Theft – Penal Code 487

-But, that's only the tip of the iceberg as burglaries go.
+But that's only the tip of the iceberg as burglaries go.
 If somebody goes into a supermarket or a department store like Macy*s and decides that before they go in, they're going to cut off the security tags and steal a bunch of stuff, that's a second-degree burglary.

-The distinction between that a theft case — grand theft, Penal Code Section 487 if it's over $950.00; and penny theft if it's under $950.00.
+The distinction between a theft case — is grand theft, Penal Code Section 487 if it's over $950.00, and penny theft if it's under $950.00.

 Home and Auto Burglary

 It even goes deeper than that.
-I've had cases where people go into somebody's garage and it's an out garage — meaning, it's not attached to the house and they break in.
+I've had cases where people go into somebody's garage, and it's an out garage — meaning, it's not attached to the house, and they break in.

 Defending Burglary Charges in Los Angeles

 Pick up the phone.
 Ask for a meeting with Ron Hedding.
-I stand at the ready to help you.
+I stand ready to help you.
 Hedding Law Firm is a criminal defense law firm located in the San Fernando Valley area of Los Angeles County at 16000 Ventura Blvd #1208 Encino, CA 91436.
 Contact us for a free case evaluation at (213) 542-0979.

 Menu